AlexisHucteau/PhD_project/README.md

 # PhD_project
-PhD about AML and resistance to targeted therapy through stress or metabolic pathway.
+In silico, epigenomic and functional investigations of resistance to IDH inhibitors in acute myeloid leukemia